 Zephir includes a number of additional functions:

-In preparation for launching Zephir, HathiTrust implemented revised bibliographic metadata specifications (http://www.hathitrust.org/bib_specifications ) as well as new bibliographic metadata submission process (http://www.hathitrust.org/bib_data_submission ) which provides contributing partners with feedback about their records through a series of reports generated for each file submitted.
+In preparation for launching Zephir, HathiTrust implemented revised bibliographic metadata specifications (http://www.hathitrust.org/bib_specifications ) as well as new bibliographic metadata submission processes (http://www.hathitrust.org/bib_data_submission ) which provides contributors with feedback about their records through a series of reports generated for each file submitted.

 The University of California (UC) is a founding member of HathiTrust, and the California Digital Library (CDL) has traditionally been a locus of coordination and technical development for the UC Libraries.
 A team at the CDL developed Zephir to support specific HathiTrust requirements by working in consultation with staff at the University of Michigan who have managed HathiTrust bibliographic metadata since HathiTrust's inception.
 The work of designing and implementing Zephir has highlighted the modularity of the HathiTrust repository, the potential for collaboration between HathiTrust partner institutions in developing components of the infrastructure, and the capacity for distributed development of repository infrastructure in addition to the core systems and services provided by the University of Michigan.

-The launch of Zephir was a several-years effort, participated in by a wide range of staff at the CDL and the University of Michigan.
-Core team members included:
+The launch of Zephir was a multi-year effort, participated in by a wide range of staff at the CDL and the University of Michigan.
+Team members involved in Zephir's original development and launch included: